How to Send Follow-Ups as a Freelancer Without Feeling Pushy

 But here’s the truth: 88% of my freelance clients came from follow-ups.

-In fact, in the past two years, only two clients hired me without a follow-up—and they were the ones who found me first.
-The rest?
-They signed because I sent the extra message.
+In fact, in the past two years, only two clients hired me without a follow-up—and they were the ones who found me first (inbound leads).

 If you’ve been holding yourself back from sending follow-ups, this is your sign to stop waiting.
 Let me show you why follow-ups are essential, what’s actually going on when clients don’t respond, and how I’ve landed thousands of dollars in freelance contracts simply by pressing “send.”